vuejs/docs/src/guide/ssr/build-config.md

     // https://github.com/liady/webpack-node-externals
     // Externalize app dependencies.
 This makes the server build much faster
     // and generates a smaller bundle file.
-    // do not externalize dependencies that need to be processed by webpack.
+    // Do not externalize dependencies that need to be processed by webpack.
     // you should also whitelist deps that modifies `global` (e.g. polyfills) webpackConfig.externals(nodeExternals({ allowlist: /\.(css|vue)$/ }))